Lormyn/aml-agent-adk/README.md

 - 📝 **SAR Generation**: Draft and export Suspicious Activity Reports as PDF
 - 🧠 **Memory Bank**: Persistent memory across sessions (when deployed to Agent Engine)
 - 🤝 **A2A Support**: Integrated Agent-to-Agent (A2A) protocol for discovery and cross-agent communication
-- ⚡ **Powered by Gemini 3**: Leveraging `gemini-3-flash-preview` for advanced reasoning and extraction

 ---